 Anne Moulin, Focal Point Quality Assurance Poverty, SDC Bern / March 2016

-of the SDC-IDS Collaboration, researchers from the Centre for
+As part of the SDC-IDS Collaboration, researchers from the

-of this work was a Mirror Event, held on 18 February 2016 and hosted by SDC.
-It
+The focus of this work was a Mirror Event, held on 18 February 2016 and hosted by SDC.
+It was attended by

 Stephen Devereux, Research Fellow, Institute of Development Studies (IDS) / March 2016